nadineproject/nadine/docs/themes.rst

 The static/ folder will contain all of your new styling(css), any particular javascript files you might need, new font files, and images.
 Here you can include the style sheets for any new CSS framework you might use and/or your own stylesheet.

-The members.css file will be the most important for your new styling.
+The **members.css** file will be the most important for your new styling.
 This is where you can override the stylings from the default theme.

+To completely override the layout of a page, you will need to write that page with DTL and HTML and include that in the templates/members folder.

+Logo
+////

 In in the img/ folder, you can include your logos which you will use.
-If you do not intend to change the HTML then you will need to include two versions of your logo.
-One to be used on the homepage jumbotron and another to be part of the top navigation throughout the app.
+If you do not intend to change the HTML then you will need to include two versions of your logo and save them as **logo.png** and **logo-line.png**.
+The first one to be used on the homepage jumbotron and the other to be part of the top navigation throughout the app.

 Theme Settings
 ^^^^^^^^^^^^^^